amyinorbit/hons/_posts/2016-10-04-week4-roundup.md

+---
-title: Week 4 Roundup: Literature
+title: "Week 4 Roundup: Literature"
 date: 2016-10-04 18:12:00
-template: post.html
+layout: post
+---

 This week I've worked on refining my research question and looking for papers that support the project better.